13 July, 2018

-“Croeso i Gymru” – that's Welsh for Welcome to Wales!
+“Croeso i Cymru” – that's Welsh for Welcome to Wales!
 Check out our 7-day wales road trip itinerary with highlights including Cardiff, picturesque Snowdonia, Gower Peninsula and Pembrokeshire.
-If the countryside is what you're after (with plenty of sheep!) plus great food and drink, awesome sunsets plus perfect campervan & motorhome sites with spectacular Welsh mountains and rolling grasslands serving as your backdrop.
+If the countryside is what you're after (with plenty of sheep!) plus great food and drink, awesome sunsets plus perfect campervan & motorhome sites with spectacular Welsh mountains and rolling grasslands serving as your backdrop - you got it!

 Explore Wales: road trip itinerary for 7 days